solium/smartling-cli/examples.md

                          read files.
 Depends on command.  [default: .]
 ```

 Also would recommend to review template of configuration file [smartling.yml.example](smartling.yml.example).
-It's very useful in case you have existing "localization project" locally and need to syncronize it with Smartling TMS.
+It's very useful in case you have existing "localization project" locally and need to synchronize it with Smartling TMS.

 ## Work with projects